qunosteve/Amphitheatre/README.md

 It's important to note that these tokens representing the apes and gear are not "in-game" items in the traditional sense.
 Instead, they represent the intellectual property of "The Ape Society" itself.
 In this context, they can be seen as digital assets with unique characteristics and value, much like Anduril (Aragorn's sword) from the Lord of the Rings.
 These tokens are separate from the game's internal economy and are protected by blockchain technology to ensure their authenticity and ownership.

+The gear associated with the apes in "The Ape Society" is not bought or sold within the game or within any gaming platform.
+Instead, they exist as digital assets separate from the game's internal economy.
+These assets, represented by tokens, signify the ownership and intellectual property rights held by the members of the Ape Society.
+Since these tokens are not bought or sold within the game, they are not subject to the typical in-game transactions or economic systems.
+They operate on a different layer, utilizing blockchain technology to authenticate and validate ownership.

+By keeping the gear separate from in-game transactions, it ensures that the value and ownership of these assets are determined by the Ape Society community and the blockchain technology rather than by the game's mechanics or marketplace.
+This separation allows for greater control over the intellectual property associated with the apes and their gear, enabling their use in various contexts outside of the game, such as movies, merchandise, or even future standalone games.